moypulido/moypulido/README.md

 I'm a Software Development Engineering student at CETI, passionate about mathematics, philosophy, and music.
 Currently, I'm diving into PHP for backend development and working as a software developer at a leading hardware conglomerate, where I focus on crafting cutting-edge digital platform management solutions.

 ## 💻 What I Do
 I love building applications and exploring new technologies.
 I'm passionate about leveraging technology to streamline processes and enhance user experiences.
-Currently, I'm spearheading the development of innovative solutions to optimize digital platforms in the hardware industry.
+Currently, I'm spearheading the development of innovative solutions to optimize digital platforms in the Software industry.

 ## 🔧 Collaboration
 I'm excited to collaborate on projects that push the boundaries of software development and drive impactful change in the digital landscape of hardware management.